 for $i=1,\dots,n$, where the $\epsilon_{ji} $ are independent with

-Here the $\sigma_{ji}$'s are known measurement uncertainties, $q_1\dots,q_l$ are arbitrary stellar activity indicators, and $Z_0,\dots,Z_l$ are independent zero mean GPs with the covariance function (\ref{eqn:kernel}).
-The parameters for the covariance functions of $Z_0,\dots,Z_l$ are assumed to be the same and are denoted $\phi_Z$ (they are allowed to be different to $\phi$, the covariance parameters for $X$).
-It is standard practice in astronomy to provide observation uncertainties, i.e., in practice, the $\sigma_{ji}$'s would be derived from the spectra based on measurement uncertainties for each pixel as provided by a standard astronomical image reduction pipeline.
-We denote by $\Sigma$ the $(l+1)n\times (l+1)n$ covariance matrix implied by the model (\ref{eqn:model1})-(\ref{eqn:our_errors}), and specify its form in Appendix \ref{app:C}.
+for $j=0,\dots,\indnum$.
+Here the $\sigma_{ji}$ are given measurement uncertainties, the $a_{jk}$ are unknown parameters to be inferred from the data, and $Z_0,\dots,Z_\indnum$ are independent zero mean GPs with the covariance function (\ref{eqn:kernel}).
+The parameters for the covariance functions of $Z_0,\dots,Z_\indnum$ are assumed to be the same and are denoted $\phi_Z$ (they are allowed to differ from $\phi$, the covariance parameters for $X$).
+We denote by $\Sigma$ the $(L+1)n\times (L+1)n$ covariance matrix implied by the model (\ref{eqn:model1})-(\ref{eqn:our_errors}), and specify its form in Appendix \ref{app:C}.

-The inclusion of the second derivative of $X(t)$ in our class of models explicitly permits a third signal shape that is not just a linear combination of $\gp(t)$ and $\dot{\gp}(t)$.
-The independent GP components $Z_0,\dots,Z_l$ permit deviations from the signals allowed by the model assuming each output is a linear combination of $X(t)$, $\dot{X}(t)$, and $\ddot{X}(t)$.
-In any specific case, not all the coefficients $a_{jk}$, for $j=0,\dots,l$, and $k=1,\dots,4$, in (\ref{eqn:model_class}) will be non-zero.
-Indeed, such a model would likely be too flexible and absorb any RV signal from a planet that is mixed in with $u$.
-The goal of the model selection procedure introduced in Section \ref{sec:model_selection_procedure} is to decide which coefficients should be non-zero.
+The purpose of the independent GP components $Z_0,\dots,Z_\indnum$ is to permit structured deviations from linear combinations of the physically motivated terms $X(t)$, $\dot{X}(t)$, and $\ddot{X}(t)$. \citetalias{rajpaul2015gaussian} suggested that {\edits their approach could perhaps be improved by adding in} these independent GP components, and indeed when we tried modeling a variety of stellar activity indicators using (\ref{eqn:model1})-(\ref{eqn:our_errors}) we found that this additional flexibility is sometimes helpful (despite our inclusion of $\ddot{X}(t)$).